 Champagne: Swiss and Indian.
 A small village in northern Switzerland is called Champagne.
 It used to produce a still white wine with the name, but not since 2005.
 Pressure from France put an end to that.
 Meanwhile, in the WTO debate on “extension”, a US delegate once remarked wryly that Darjeeling tea, a claimed geographical indication, is advertised as “the champagne of teas”.

 Gruyère.
 Gruyère is a region in Switzerland surrounding the medieval village of the same name.
-But the cheese has been made elsewhere for generations and the name has become generic.
+The cheese was first made there in 1115.
+It’s now been produced elsewhere for generations and the name has become generic, sometimes using “Gruyère” or an equivalent in another language.

 Feta.
 This is one of the most-debated names in the WTO.
 The minutes of this meeting contain 14 pages of debate in which “feta” appears 50 times.
 Similarly for these meetings.
 Is it eligible for protection?
 Is it generic?
 Where exactly is its origin?
 Greece, Bulgaria, Denmark even?
 Is the legal situation in the EU contradictory?
 Should migrants to Australia be allowed to continue to use the name for the cheese that their ancestors made?
 Is feta actually produced in Australia by immigrants or by large companies?